 There are three medications used in the bradycardia algorithm: atropine, epinephrine, and dopamine.
-Each drug and its use within the bradycardia algorithm is explained below.
+Read about each drug and its use within the bradycardia algorithm below.

-Atropine should be used cautiously in the presence of myocardial ischemia and hypoxia since it increases oxygen demand of heart and can worsen ischemia.
+Use atropine cautiously in the presence of myocardial ischemia and hypoxia because it increases oxygen demand on the heart and can worsen ischemia.

-The dosing for Atropine is 0.5 mg IV every 3-5 minutes as needed, and the maximum total dosage that can be give is 3 mg.
+The dosing for Atropine is 1 mg IV every 3-5 minutes as needed, and the maximum total dosage for administration is 3 mg.

-Atropine should be avoided in hypothermic bradycardia and it will not be effective for Mobitz type II/Second Degree Block Type 2.
+Atropine should be avoided with bradycardia caused by hypothermia and, in most cases, it will not be effective for Mobitz type II/Second-degree block type 2 or complete heart block.

 Click here to find out why